aproskurnia/Data-Analyst-Portfolio/README.md

 My CV in [pdf](CV.pdf).

+This repository is to showcase my skills, share projects and track my progress in Data Analytics / Product Analytics related topics.

 I am excited to bring my diverse work experience and analytical skills to the field of data analysis as an entry-level data analyst.

- This is a repository to showcase skills, share projects and track my progress in Data Analytics / Product Analytics related topics.
+Thank you for your time, I look forward to hearing from you soon.